 Phantom odors can disappear on rare occasions if the cause is removed.

-Why does my car smell like a gas while idling?
+Why does my car smell like gas while idling?

 One common cause of a car smelling like gas while idling is an issue with the fuel injection system.
-The system needs to be cleaned in order for this problem to resolve.
+The system needs to be cleaned in order for this problem to be resolved.

 Another possible reason for a gas smell when driving is if the air-fuel ratio is too low because of a defective catalytic converter.
-Injectors may not be firing correctly as a result, and the EGR valve might need service as well.
+Injectors may not be firing correctly, and the EGR valve might also need service.

-Finally, if there’s an exhaust gas leak in the system it can also contribute to that funky odor emanating from your car’s engine compartment – usually caused by corrosion on valves or other parts of the plumbing systems inside your vehicle.
+Finally, an exhaust gas leak in the system can also contribute to that funky odor emanating from your car’s engine compartment – usually caused by corrosion on valves or other parts of the plumbing systems inside your vehicle.

 And finally, last but not least, sometimes problems with the ignition control module (ICM) can cause incorrect readings on emission tests–usually due to an air leak somewhere within the ICM itself.